Iraq forces press Mosul assault, hunt Kirkuk attackers | theSundaily

 Engaged on the northern and eastern fronts, the peshmerga are expected to stop along a line at an average of 20km from the boundaries of the city proper.

-Elite federal forces are also fighting to retake control of Qaraqosh, which lies just east of Mosul and used to be the largest Christian town in Iraq.
+The peshmerga announced they had secured eight villages near Bashiqa, an IS-held town northeast of Mosul and one of the main Kurdish targets in the offensive.

-IS fighters swept across the Nineveh plain in August 2014, forcing hundreds of thousands of people to flee, including many Christians and other minorities.
+Elite federal forces were also fighting to retake control of Qaraqosh just east of Mosul.
+It used to be Iraq's largest Christian town.

 Lieutenant General Stephen Townsend, commander of the US-led coalition, said Saturday that jihadist resistance was stiff.